LukeGrahamLandry/franca/devlog.md

 - figure out how to read a file over fuse
 - instead of doing fstatat/openat in handle_signal, put the implementation in its own function and return to it, so you're back in normal land before doing any work.
+- more object-ish file system
+- more structured handling of variable width fields for fuse. comptime thing that converts to slice fields on the In/Out structs.
+- making reading via fuse as a vfs object was easy. write is harder. err=9. tried doing FLUSH+FSYNC+CLOSE+FORGET after, didn't help. was because i was putting the ACCMODE in OpenIn.open_flags instead of OpenIn.flags.

 ## (Nov 21)